MarkPearlCoZa/Blog_General/_posts/2016-11-03-How-big-should-your-first-mob-be.md

 ## Too small

 Mob programming is not pair programming.
-The experience when two people program together (pair programming) is different to the experience when 'more' than two people program together.
+The experience when two people program together (pair programming) is different to the experience when more than two people program together.
+While pair programming is a great 'entry' drug for mob programming.
+At a minimum, mob programming is three or more.

-If your mob is too small, you will battle momentum.
 ## Just right

-You want to start off small
+While mob programming needs at least three people for a 'mob' to really exist, three people may sometimes still be too small.
+Often, individuals have meetings, are sick for a day, get an urgent phone call, or just need to have a quick break.
+Them leaving the mob risk's your mob becoming a pair.
+That's why I prefer an initial mob of four.
+This gives you enough redundancy that should someone need to pop out, you still have the benefits of more than two people working on the problem..